Carlos Correa Player Props: Twins vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 19th in the league with a collective 8.5 strikeouts per nine innings.
+- The Padres pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Padres' 4.06 team ERA ranks 12th among all league pitching staffs.
+- The Padres have a 3.99 team ERA that ranks 12th across all MLB pitching staffs.

-- Padres pitchers combine to allow 43 total home runs at a rate of 1.2 per game (to rank 15th in baseball).
+- Padres pitchers combine to rank 14th in baseball in home runs allowed (44 total, 1.2 per game).

-- Lugo makes the start for the Padres, his seventh of the season.
-He is 3-2 with a 3.21 ERA and 31 strikeouts in 33 2/3 innings pitched.
+- Darvish gets the start for the Padres, his seventh of the season.
+He is 2-2 with a 3.19 ERA and 40 strikeouts in 36 2/3 innings pitched.

-- In his last appearance on Wednesday, May 3 against the Cincinnati Reds, the righty tossed six innings, giving up one earned run while surrendering seven hits.
+- The right-hander last pitched on Saturday against the Los Angeles Dodgers, when he tossed 6 2/3 innings, allowing one earned run while giving up four hits.

-- In six games this season, the 33-year-old has an ERA of 3.21, with 8.3 strikeouts per nine innings.
-Opponents are batting .278 against him.
+- The 36-year-old has an ERA of 3.19, with 9.8 strikeouts per nine innings, in six games this season.
+Opponents are batting .219 against him.

 © 2023 Data Skrive.
 All rights reserved.